 Employers should be cautious when dealing with employees suffering with Long COVID.
 Reasonable adjustments to facilitate an employee’s continued employment should be considered.
 These adjustments may include a phased return to work, adjustments to duties or discussing what they want to tell others at work about their illness.

 Good practice would be for employers to make reasonable adjustments to protect themselves against potential disability discrimination claims, and to support employees through any uncertainty with the impact of long COVID.

-On the face of it, it does appear that many employees suffering from long COVID will satisfy the definition of disability as set out in the Regulations and it may not be long before a case is brought before of the Jersey Employment Tribunal.
+On the face of it, it does appear that many employees suffering from long COVID will satisfy the definition of disability as set out in the Law and it may not be long before a case is brought before of the Jersey Employment Tribunal.